jpoehnelt/secrets-sync-action/README.md

 ### `github_token`

 **Required**, Token to use to get repos and write secrets. `${{secrets.GITHUB_TOKEN}}` will **not** work as it does not have the necessary scope for other repositories.
-A "Classic" personal access token is required.
-The "Fine-grained" tokens cannot be used as they do not support the GraphQL API at this time.
+This token should have the full "repo" scope.
+In older instances of GitHub, a fine-grained token may not support the required GraphQL API and a "Classic" personal access token would be required.
+As this is deprecated, please try a fine-grained token first.

 ### `repositories`